Eddie Imazu

-Edwin "Eddie" Imazu (12 November 1897 – 29 May 1979) was a Japanese-American art director and production designer, whose 50-year career in Hollywood included television and movie credits.
+Edwin Yasuhei Imazu (今津 安平, 12 November 1897 – 29 May 1979) was a Japanese-American art director and production designer, whose 50-year career in Hollywood included television and movie credits.
 A 1936 Academy Award co-nominee for best art direction on The Great Ziegfeld, Imazu worked with Hollywood actors including Spencer Tracy, John Wayne and Marlon Brando.
 He was born in Yamaguchi, Japan and died in Los Angeles.

 Early life

 Imazu was born 12 November 1897 in Yamaguchi, Japan.
 As a teenager, he emigrated with his parents to Los Angeles.
 Employed as a houseboy while attending Hollywood High School, Imazu studied architecture and became the school's first Japanese graduate.
 Afterward, Imazu attended the University of California, Berkeley and majored in architecture.

 During his sophomore year, Imazu vacationed in Los Angeles and attended a party hosted by Sessue Hayakawa, the famous Japanese actor.
 While circulating at the party, Imazu met a supervising art director at the old Metro studios.
 This art director offered Imazu a job—either being a cameraman or working in the art field.
 Because of his interest in architecture, Imazu chose the latter.